viktornilsson/viktornilsson.github.io/_posts/2024-04-02-net8-datadog.md

 ### 4. Conclusion
 If everything is done correct you should now se logs end up in your Datadog portal under the `Logs` tab.
-This is a very easy way to start monnitor your applications.
+This is a very easy way to start monitor your applications.
 It can then be built out with more nitty gritty stuff.
 Like APM metrics and so on.